themm1/Rocket-League-Workshop/README.md

 # Rocket League Workshop

 ## What is it?
-Rocket League Workshop is a desktop app made with Tkinter, for loading and downloading Rocket League Workshop maps from steam workshop for those who play Rocket League on Epic Games.
+Rocket League Workshop is a desktop app made with Tkinter, for loading and downloading Rocket League Workshop maps from steam workshop.

 ## Installation
 To install the app you have to download setup at first.